 - any actions recommended in an investigation report.

-In the case of non-registered providers, we can issue prohibition orders and public warning statements where the Commissioner is satisfied there is a serious risk to the health, safety or welfare of an individual or the public.
+In the case of general health service providers, we can issue prohibition orders and public warning statements where the Commissioner is satisfied there is a serious risk to the health, safety or welfare of an individual or the public.